-Cécile Davrinche, M2, 2021, Université Paris-Saclay, Thesis title: Temporal variability of Katabatic winds in Antarctica. (co-supervision with C. Agosta)
+Cécile Davrinche, PhD, 2021-2024, Université Paris-Saclay, Thesis title: Temporal variability of Katabatic winds in Antarctica. (co-supervision with C. Agosta)

 Aymeric Servettaz, PhD, 2018-2021, Université Paris Saclay, Thesis title: Recent climate variability on the flancs of the Antarctic Plateau (Principal supervisor)